SarthakMakhija/tech-lessons-posts/content/en/page/about.md

 - [badger](https://github.com/dgraph-io/badger) as the key/value storage engine
 - [raft (/multi-raft)](https://raft.github.io/) as the consensus algorithm and
 - [two-phase commit](https://martinfowler.com/articles/patterns-of-distributed-systems/two-phase-commit.html) with serial isolation level

+Beyond my professional work, I'm passionate about sharing my knowledge and getting feedback from the community:

+- **Authoring**: I contributed to the validation of distributed system patterns in the book [Patterns of Distributed Systems](https://learning.oreilly.com/library/view/-/9780138222246/) by Unmesh Joshi.
+  I authored articles on [persistent memory](https://kt.academy/article/pmem-intro) for Marcin Moskala.

+- **Open Source**: I contribute to [open source projects](https://github.com/SarthakMakhija) aligned with my interests, exploring innovative solutions for data management and caching.

+- **Workshops**: I conduct workshops on:
+  - [Gamifying Refactoring](https://gamifying-refactoring.github.io/): This workshop is focussed on identifying code smells and justifying refactorings by going beyond "ilities".
+It is run as a game.
+  - [LSM-storage Engine](https://github.com/SarthakMakhija/go-lsm): The participants gain hands-on experience building an LSM-based storage engine to understand the core components of a Key/Value store.

 ## Let's connect
 <div class="flex gap-x-3 flex-wrap gap-y-2">